NixBio/IS-Seq-python3/README.md

     docker pull aiminy/isseq:2.6

+#### Notes:

+This docker image can also be built on your local machine but depending on the environment of your system, you might encounter some errors.
+Therefore we strongly advise to simply pull the docker image as per instructions above.

 ### To have a quick start to using IS-Seq, you can run the following command:

 ``` bash